lanceberge/CUDA-Newton-Fractals/README.md

 *Note*: The default ReSpacing and ImSpacing is 3.
 I set them to 1 for this plot, as the default was too zoomed out.
 In other words, decreasing them zoomed everything in.

+*Note*: Use the step parameter and make a movie with these custom polynomials!
+This is done for the image above in [random.mp4](plots/random.mp4).

 ## Dependencies

 | Dependency                  | Command to install on Ubuntu             |